eficode-academy/jcasc-katas/installing-plugins/README.md

 bouncycastle-api:latest
 ```

-It will still be possible to install plugins manually afterwards, they will persist in a volume but if you use the same file to recreate Jenkins e.g. on another machines, manually installed plugins will be missing from the installation.
+It will still be possible to install plugins manually afterwards, they will persist in a volume but if you use the same file to recreate Jenkins, e.g., on another machines, manually installed plugins will be missing from the installation.

 ## Task